 - pain or discomfort while urinating

-- gradual loss of bladder control, or urinary incontinence
+- loss of bladder control, or urinary incontinence

 - difficulty urinating despite the urge

-A doctor will carry out a thorough history and physical examination, asking the patient about frequency of urination and other symptoms.
+A doctor will likely ask a person about their medical history, frequency of urination, and other symptoms.

 - the pattern of frequent urination, for example when it started, how things have changed, and what time of day it occurs

 - current medications